robbosch/docs/administrator-manual/en/fail2ban.rst

 =====

-If you desire to query the IP ``whois`` database and obtain the origin of the banned IP by email, you could  Install the ``whois`` rpm.
+If you desire to query the IP ``whois`` database and obtain the origin of the banned IP by email, you could  Install the ``whois`` rpm. whois runs on port 43.
+Make sure port 43 is open to the public.